Qualifyze/design-system/README.md

 ## Limitations and known issues

-### Stack component with large `space` prop values
+### Stack, Inline, Tiles and Columns components with large `space` prop values

-Child components of `Stack` might "leak" into other components if values above 4 are given to it in the `space` prop, blocking interaction with other UI elements like buttons or text.
+Child components of `Stack`, `Inline`, `Tiles` and `Columns` might "leak" into other components if values above 4 are given to it in the `space` prop, blocking interaction with other UI elements like buttons or text.

 Workaround is to wrap the component that "leaks" and the one "leaked into" in `Box` or `Flex` components and provide `z-index` for both.
+For example, with a `Stack` component:
 ```jsx
 import Box from "./index";